mintlayer/mintlayer-core/api-server/README.md

 ### Testing the API web server

 Once the previous steps are complete, you're ready to communicate with the API web server.
-The following curl command should work, no problem:
+The following curl command should work (or you can put the link in your browser directly):

 ```
 curl http://127.0.0.1:3000/api/v1/chain/tip